Childhood nudity: Preschool daycare

-In New Zealand, school staff confront different points of view between those that think children are sexual in age appropriate ways that begin before puberty, versus those that think children are asexual until after puberty.
-In the former view, behavior involving genitals may be seen as normal play; the latter view, any childhood sexuality is seen as a sign of abuse, which may include labeling one child as an abuser.

 In the 1980s and 1990s, a number of charges were brought against daycare providers, mainly in the US, alleging sexual abuse and satanic rituals, but were rarely sustained; being based upon improper techniques for interviewing children, using leading questions and sometimes coercion to elicit the desired result.

 Pedophilia panics in France and the United States were found to be due to sensational media reports and political crusading rather than any increase in molestation incidents, which remain rare.
 However, the term moral panic should not be used to claim that a social problem is not real, as sometimes occurs.

 Researcher Steven Angelides finds that the social movement to address the issue of child sexual abuse has had the unintended consequence of reinforcing a public perception of pre-pubescent sexuality as nonexistent, which erases the normal sexual development of children.

 Schools and recreation

 By the 1990s, communal showers in American schools had become "uncomfortable", not only because students were accustomed to more privacy at home, but because young people became more self-conscious based upon the comparison to mass media images of unrealistic bodies.
 The trend for privacy is being extended to public schools, colleges and community facilities replacing "gang showers" and open locker rooms with individual stalls and changing rooms.
 A 2014 study of schools in England found that 53% of boys and 67.5% of girls did not shower after physical education (PE) classes.
 Other studies indicate that not showering, while often related to being naked with peers, is also related to lower intensity of physical activity and involvement in sports.

 The change in privacy also addresses issues of transgender usage and family use when one parent accompanies children of differing gender.

 A shift in attitudes has come to societies historically open to nudity.
 In the Netherlands children up to age 12 used mixed gender communal showers at school.
 In the 1980s showering became gender-segregated, but in the 2000s, some shower in a bathing suit.
 In Denmark, secondary school students are now avoiding showering after gym classes.
 In interviews, students cited the lack of privacy, fears of being judged by idealized standards, and the possibility of being photographed while naked.
 Similar results were found in schools in Norway.